ctomasrodriguez/cypress-cucumber-e2e-samples/README.md

-# Cypress example with Typescript and Cucumber
+# Summary

+This project consist on some gherkin Cypress tests written in Typescript with the help of cypress-cucumber-preprocessor

 # VSCode Plugins